NangoHQ/nango/docs/docs/contribute-api.md

 When you are ready to test your new provider template:

-### 1. Add your client credentials to the local server by running the npx nango command
+### 1. Add your client credentials to the local Nango Server by running the npx nango command

 ```
 npx nango config:create <unique-config-key> <template-name> <cliend-id> <client-secret> <scopes>